-Below the timeline is the Data Log table, with a tab for the direct Terminal interface and monitoring.
+Below the timeline is the Data Log table, with a tab for the direct Terminal interface for magnetometer COM port monitoring.

-2.7 Main Window: Split view for data review
+2.7 Main Window: Split view for data review and monitoring

 BOB allows you to monitor the real-time data while simultaneously reviewing and analyzing earlier data.